 Bertie Wooster, Beau Brummel and Oscar Wilde are alive and well and living right here in the Big Smoke.
 My brother-in-law Daniel, who is a Major in a cavalry regiment in the British Army, took me on a Man about Town weekend together with some other Beaus and Berties who work for her Majesty’s pleasure.
-From cheese soufflé throwing as an after-dinner pastime, to buying cigars from Winston’s favourite smoke den, here is how you do it when you’re a decadently spiffing London Dandy.
+From chucking cheese soufflés as an after-dinner pastime, to buying cigars from Winston’s favourite smoke den, here is how you do it when you’re a decadently spiffing London Dandy.

-Daniel’s port of call for a hot shave is Truefitt and Hill, the oldest barbershop in the world, royally appointed and beautifully preserved.
-The shop was once famous for making wigs for clients of distinction; it now sells all sorts of shaving paraphernalia as well as very grown-up fragrances such as “Clubman” and “West Indian Limes”.
+Daniel’s port of call for a hot shave is Truefitt and Hill, the oldest barber shop in the world, royally appointed and beautifully preserved.
+The shop was once famous for making wigs for clients of distinction.
+It now sells all sorts of shaving paraphernalia as well as very grown-up fragrances such as “Clubman” and “West Indian Limes”.

 Illustrious clients of London past include William Gladstone, the Duke of Wellington, Winston Churchill, Charles Dickens, William Thackeray, Lord Byron, Oscar Wilde, Beau Brummell, Alfred Hitchcock, Laurence Olivier, Frank Sinatra, and Cary Grant.
 Today, Truefitt’s barbers visit Buckingham Palace to service the needs of a certain family.